zvakanaka/sheet-appointments-today/README.md

 # sheet-appointments-today
-Get times and names of appointments today from a Google Sheet formatted a certain way.
+Get times and names of appointments today from a Google Sheet (sheet must be formatted a certain way).

 ## Format of Sheet (with example)
 Tables can be anywhere.
 The layout of each little table has to line up with the example here.